 Go further with Instagram analytics tools: Using more sophisticated third-party tools, you can also track the interests and behaviours of your audience.
 For instance, Iconosquare shows the relationship between your posting frequency and your follower growth.
 You can use that insight to tweak your posting schedule for the best results.

 Not everyone who looks at your Instagram posts follows you.
-Instagram Insights tells you how many “lurkers” see your posts via hashtags, the Explore page, a profile search, or a location link.
+Instagram Insights tells you how many “lurkers” see your posts via hashtags, the Explore page, a profile search, or a location link – so you can try to convince these lurkers into followers.

 What can you do with this type of information?
 Well, for instance, you may notice a surge in visitors from a particular hashtag, but you’re not getting the followers you’d expect from such traffic.
 Perhaps the hashtag you’re using isn’t accurate to your message or isn’t attracting your target audience.
 This will help you understand the relevance of the hashtags and locations you tag your post with.